zyoJoef/Homelab-Journey/7: 06-26-2026/README.md

 <h1><b>06/26/2026</b></h1>

 <p>
     It's been a few months now since I kept using that TP-Link ER605 V2 Router, sadly it kept giving me frequent DNS issue.
-As I was scrolling on my Facebook Marketplace again I stumbled across a <b>MikroTik CRS210-8G-2S+IN Cloud Router Switch</b> for a steal price and I couldn't pass for it.
-It eventually replaced that router and this served now as my  router (I guess) since I'm running it of RouterOs and is set to Bridge mode (The TP-Link is only NAT)
+As I was scrolling on my Facebook Marketplace again I stumbled across a <b>MikroTik CRS210-8G-2S+IN Cloud Router Switch</b> for a steal price and I couldn't pass on it.
+Which eventually replaced that router and this served now as my router (I guess) since I'm running it of RouterOs and is set to Bridge mode (The TP-Link is only NAT)
 </p>

 Youtube Videos that I based/reference on: